mwilliamson/mammoth.js/README.md

     });
 ```

-### Custom styles
+### Custom style map

 By default,
 Mammoth maps some common .docx styles to HTML elements.
 For instance,
 a paragraph with the style `Heading1` is converted to a `h1` element.
 You can pass in a custom map for styles by passing an options object with a `styleMap` property as a second argument to `convertToHtml`.
-A description of the syntax for styles can be found in the section "Writing styles".
+A description of the syntax for style maps can be found in the section "Writing style maps".
 For instance, if paragraphs with the style `SectionTitle` should be converted to `h1` elements,
 and paragraphs with the style `SubSectionTitle` should be converted to `h2` elements: